Top 10 Challenging 'Breeds'

 ‘we see people struggling with’

-If you are thinking about acquiring a dog we would suggest you read the guide on this website to give you a few pointers as part of your research, and importantly remember the ‘nurture versus nature’ debate.
+If you are thinking about acquiring a dog then we would strongly suggest that you read the guide on this website to give you a few pointers to form part of your research.
+Importantly we would ask you to remember the ‘nurture versus nature’ debate.
 In general, our advice is that if you want an easy life with a dog that’s a good companion and easy to live with (and train) – then it makes common sense to stay well clear of ‘working breeds’.
-A strong clue is given in their broad classification – ‘working dogs’.
+A strong clue is given by their broad classification – ‘working dogs’.
 They need a job to do.
-So, unless you want to work a dog for a living (such as Police, Army, Security Services or similar) or you have serious desire to do ‘dog sports’, then you would be well advised to leave ‘working dogs’ well alone.
-They need a job to do, so the risks for the typical household is that they’re likely to get bored, become frustrated, destructive and can even become potentially dangerous as ‘handler aggression’ is not uncommon, if they don’t respect you or don’t want to do something you ask of them.
+So, unless you want to work a dog for a living (e.g. Police, Army, Security Services or similar) or you have serious desire to be involved in ‘dog sports’, then you would be well advised to leave ‘working dogs’ well alone.
+They need a job to do, so consequently the risks they offer to the typical household is that they’re likely to get bored, become frustrated, destructive and may even become dangerous as ‘handler aggression’ is not uncommon within working breeds – if they don’t respect you.

-‘Working dogs’ if they are correctly bred (and sadly most are not) need time, effort, training, space, exercise – constant mental and physical stimulation – so you’ve been clearly warned – if you don’t deliver!
+‘Working dogs’ if they are correctly bred (sadly most aren’t) need time, effort, training, space, exercise – constant mental and physical stimulation – so you’ve been clearly warned, if you don’t deliver!

-If you see an example of a working breed that’s easy going or laid back, then typically its not a true representative of the breed – it’s a rarity or the dog’s likely to be a poor specimen as ‘working dogs’ have been selectively bred for generations to do a job (not to be pets).
-But regrettably; irresponsible people often breed these types of dogs and try to sell them on as pets which can cause pet owners much heartache and worry.
+If you see an example of a working breed that’s easy going or laid back, then the chances are this is typically not a true representative of the breed – it’s a rarity or the dog is likely to be a poor specimen.
+As ‘working dogs’ have been selectively bred for many generations to do a job – not to become pets.
+Regrettably these days, irresponsible people breed these dogs, and then try to sell them on as pets, since the market for real working dogs is very small.
+These unfortunate dogs will causes their unsuspecting owners much heartache and worry.

-Other breeds worth giving a wide berth are the ‘fighting breeds’ (and their mixes) – remember what these dogs were bred to do – ‘fight’.
-Their genetic composition deems that they’re strong, powerful and often weighty – so not a good combination for novice owners of a small stature, who don’t work out regularly in the gym…
+Other breeds worth giving a wide berth to are the ‘fighting breeds’ (and their mixes).
+It is so important to remember what these dogs were bred to do – ‘fight’.
+Their genetic composition deems that they’re strong, powerful, often heavy – so they’re not a good fit for novice dog owners of a small stature, who don’t work out regularly in the gym…

-Amongst this cohort, you will all ways find dogs that are friendly and loveable.
-But in this day and age so many people seem unprepared to take responsibility for their animals and believe it is just fine to let their powerful dogs mix and over power unsuspecting ‘strangers’ dogs, and to then ‘simply sit back’ and wait and see what happens.
-In all probability, sooner or later a fight will irrupt, and if these breeds start a fight or simply retaliate – then fight quickly gets serious, and has the effect going forward that both the aggressor and victim’s dog’s attitudes change for the worse – revealing itself as aggression or nervousness.
-If you have one of these ‘fighting breeds’, then we can guarantee you’ll have a hard time separating them in fight situations – and you may even get injured in the process.
-With every likelihood you’ll find yourself up before the authorities or facing civil litigation (most people carry cameras these days).
-A caveat also worth remembering is that most insurance policies will not cover third party liability claims – if your dog is a banned breed (or type) or has been trained for protection work.
+Amongst this cohort you will all ways find dogs that are friendly and loveable.
+But in this day and age, so many people seem unprepared to take responsibility for their animals; believing that it is just fine and dandy to let their powerful dogs mix and over power unsuspecting ‘stranger’s’ dogs at the local park or beach.
+These individuals seem to nonchalantly ‘sit back’ to wait and see what happens…. whereas in all probability, sooner or later a fight will irrupt – and if these types start a fight (or retaliate), then the fight becomes serious, very quickly!
+Which when going forward, will affect both the aggressor and victim’s dog’s attitudes for the worse.
+Ultimately revealing itself as aggression or nervousness.
+If you happen to own one of these ‘fighting breeds’, then we can guarantee, you’ll have a hard time separating them in fight situations – and may even get injured in the process.
+Besides, there’s every likelihood you’ll find yourself up before the authorities or facing civil litigation (its worth remembering, most people carry camera phones these days).
+An important caveat worth remembering here, is that most insurance policies will not cover third party liability claims if your dog is a banned breed (or type) or has been trained for protection work.

-Sadly, irresponsible people are crossing mastiff types with just about anything and everything in the effort to create what they believe will be ‘the monster of all dogs’ to meet a very ‘strange market’ where most of these animals will realistically end up as ‘pets’.
-But we seem to be living in a society, where owners want to ‘look the part’ and are seemingly impressed with exaggerated claims of ‘extremes’ with dogs being marketed as the biggest; the hardest bite…the most aggressive and so on – much of which is pure fabrication and is only dreamed up by the people breeding them to form as part of their sales pitch.
-So many of these dogs are neither physically or mentally sound, and sadly the people breeding them are not always the smartest, as they rarely breed from health tested and sound dogs.
-There’s the old saying ‘that there’s no such thing as a bad dog, just bad owner’s’.
-While this largely true, the sad fact of the matter is that there are numerous people focused on breeding ‘bad dogs’, as they attempt to entice like minded types to want them.
+Sadly, we find ourselves in an era, when irresponsible people seem to be crossing mastiff types with just about anything and everything in an effort to create what they believe will be ‘the monster of all dogs’ to meet a very ‘strange market’, where most of these animals will end up finding themselves in unsuitable homes, as a poorly bred ‘pet’.
+But hey, we seem to be living in a society, where owners want to ‘look the part’ and are seemingly impressed by exaggerated claims of ‘extremes’.
+Where dogs are being marketed as the biggest; the hardest bite… the most aggressive and so on – Much of it is pure fabrication, dreamed up by the individuals breeding these animals for one thing – Profit!
+So many of these dogs are neither physically or mentally sound, and the individuals breeding them are not always the brightest, as they rarely breed from health tested and sound dogs.
+There’s the old saying ‘that there’s no such thing as a bad dog, just bad owners’ and while this largely true; the sad fact of the matter is that there are numerous people focused on breeding ‘bad dogs’ which they entice similar minded individuals to want to own.

 So now on with our top ten ‘challenging breeds (with their mixes) – in no particular order: